GabeScott/standard-works-vault/General Conference/2024 April - Miracles, Angels, and Priesthood Power.md

 # Miracles, Angels, and Priesthood Power

-*By Shayne M. Bowen - Of the Seventy*
+By Elder Shayne M. Bowen - *Of the Seventy*

 *Given in the April session of the 2024 General Conference*

+>*If you desire the blessings of the priesthood, including miracles and the ministry of angels, walk the path of covenants God has made available.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2024/04/31bowen?lang=eng)

 Many today say that miracles no longer exist, that angels are fictional, and that the heavens are closed.
 I testify that miracles have not ceased, angels are among us, and the heavens are truly open.

-When our Savior, Jesus Christ, was on the earth, He gave priesthood keys to His chief Apostle, Peter.
-Through these keys, Peter and the other Apostles led the Savior’s Church.
+When our Savior, Jesus Christ, was on the earth, He gave priesthood keys to His chief Apostle, Peter.[^1] Through these keys, Peter and the other Apostles led the Savior’s Church.
 But when those Apostles died, the keys of the priesthood were taken from the earth.

 I testify that the ancient keys of the priesthood have been restored.
-Peter, James, and John and other ancient prophets appeared as resurrected beings, bestowing upon the Prophet Joseph Smith what the Lord described as “the keys of my kingdom, and a dispensation of the gospel.”
+Peter, James, and John and other ancient prophets appeared as resurrected beings, bestowing upon the Prophet Joseph Smith what the Lord described as “the keys of my kingdom, and a dispensation of the gospel.”[^2]

 Those same keys have been passed from prophet to prophet until today.
 The 15 men we sustain as prophets, seers, and revelators use them to lead the Savior’s Church.
 As in ancient times, there is one senior Apostle who holds and is authorized to exercise all priesthood keys.
 He is President Russell M. Nelson, prophet and President of the restored Church of Christ in our day: The Church of Jesus Christ of Latter-day Saints.

 Through the Savior’s Church, we receive the blessings of the priesthood—including the power of God to help us in our lives.
 Under authorized priesthood keys, we make sacred promises to God and receive sacred ordinances that prepare us to live in His presence.
 Beginning with baptism and confirmation and then in the temple, we move forward on a path of covenants that leads us back to Him.

 With hands laid on our heads, we also receive priesthood blessings, including direction, comfort, counsel, healing, and the power to follow Jesus Christ.
 Throughout my life I have been blessed by this great power.
-As it has been revealed in scripture, we refer to it as the power of the holy Melchizedek Priesthood.
+As it has been revealed in scripture, we refer to it as the power of the holy Melchizedek Priesthood.[^3]

 In my youth I gained a great respect for this power, especially as it was manifest in priesthood blessings.
 While serving as a young missionary in Chile, my companion and I were arrested and separated.
 We were never told why.
 It was a time of great political upheaval.
 Thousands of people were taken into custody by the military police and never heard from again.